-To see what the inverse logit function looks like, we will now plot the predicted probabilities for a widely extended range of values of husbinc (including negative values, although this does not make sense).
+Just for illustration, to see what the inverse logit function looks like, we will now plot the predicted probabilities for a widely extended range of values of husbinc (including negative values, although this does not make sense).
 This could be accomplished by inventing additional observations with more extreme values of husbinc and then using the predict command again.
-More conveniently, we can also use Stata's useful twoway plot type, function:
+More conveniently, we can also use Stata's useful twoway plot type function:

+'''

+. twoway (function y=invlogit(b[husbinc]x+b[cons]), range(-100 100))

+'''

+'''

+(function y=invlogit(b[husbinc]x+b[1.chilpres]+b[cons]),

+'''

+'''

+range(-100 100) lpatt(dash)),

+'''

+'''

+xtitle("Husband's income/$1000") ytitle("Probability that wife works")

+'''

+'''

-''' . twoway (function y=invlogit(b[husbinc]x+b[cons]), range(-100 100)) (function y=invlogit(b[husbinc]x+b[chilpres]+b[cons]), range(-100 100) lpatt(dash)), xtitle("Husband's income/$1000") ytitle("Probability that wife works") legend(order(1 "No child" 2 "Child")) xline(1) xline(45) '''
+legend(order(1 "No child" 2 "Child")) xline(1) xline(45)

+'''

-The estimated regression coefficients are referred to as b[husbinc], b[chilpres], and b[cons], and we have used Stata's invlogit() function to obtain the predicted probabilities given in (10.3).
+The estimated regression coefficients are referred to as b[husbinc], b[1.chilpres], and b[cons] (use the option coeflegend in the logit command to find out how to refer to estimated coefficients), and we used Stata's invlogit() function to obtain the predicted probabilities given in (10.3).
 The resulting graph is shown in figure 10.2.

-Figure 10.2: Predicted probability of working from logistic regression model (extrapolating beyond the range of husbinc in the data)
+Figure 10.2: Illustration: Predicted probability of working from logistic regression model, extrapolated beyond the range of husbinc in the data